-Bridge House plays a crucial role addressing homelessness in Boulder.
+Bridge House plays a crucial role addressing homelessness.

 The need is great.

 While Boulder County has a high standard of living, there continues to be a significant number of people in our community who are struggling.
-The number and percentage of unemployed residents in Boulder County have both reached 20+ year highs during the current recession.
 Poverty and homelessness are inextricably linked and are growing in Boulder County as well as nationwide.
-In a recent Point in Time survey, 1,970 people were counted as homeless within Boulder County’s borders on one single night in January 2012, up 11% from 2011.
-Of those counted, 45% noted job loss and low wages for their homelessness.
-We see this on a daily basis at Bridge House, in 2012 we have seen 1304 individuals seeking services.
+In a recent Point in Time survey, 726 people were counted as homeless within Boulder County’s borders on one single night.
+Of those counted.
+In 2016 we have seen over 1,800 individuals seeking our basic needs case management services.

 Our approach to change is simple.

-Bridge House’s mission is to address immediate survival needs of homeless and working poor individuals and provide resources which lead to employment, housing, personal stability and healing.
+Bridge House’s mission is to address immediate survival needs of homeless and low income individuals and provide resources which lead to employment, housing, personal stability and healing.

-We believe that it is crucial to provide basic services like food and shelter to the homeless and working poor of our community.
-But we use these services to bring people through our doors in hope of engaging them in discussion about what they need to get on their feet.
+We believe that it is crucial to provide basic services like access outreach case management, and food to homeless and low income individuals of our community.
+But we use these services to connect people to our transitional services like Ready to Work and outreach case management in hope of engaging them in discussion about what they need to get on their feet.
 We meet people “where they’re at” and use a variety of tools and resources to help them work toward a better quality of living.
 We invest in opportunities.

 We offer a Bridge of Opportunity